microsoft/onnxruntime/docs/tutorials/web/ep-webgpu.md

 ## Keep tensor data on GPU (IO binding)

 By default, a model's inputs and outputs are tensors that hold data in CPU memory.
 When you run a session with WebGPU EP, the data is copied to GPU memory, and the results are copied back to CPU memory.
 If you get your input data from a GPU-based source, or you want to keep the output data on GPU for further processing, you can use IO binding to keep the data on GPU.
-This will be specially helpful when running transformer based models, which usually run a single model multiple times with previous output as the next input.
+This will be especially helpful when running transformer based models, which usually runs a single model multiple times with previous output as the next input.

-For model input, if your input data is a WebGPU storage buffer, you can [create a GPU tensor and use it as input tensor](#create-input-tensor-from-gpu-buffer).
+For model input, if your input data is a WebGPU storage buffer, you can [create a GPU tensor and use it as input tensor](#create-input-tensor-from-a-gpu-buffer).

 For model output, there are 2 ways to use the IO binding feature:
 - [Use pre-allocated GPU tensors](#use-pre-allocated-gpu-tensors)